GE2020: PAP introduces new potential candidate for Jurong GRC

 Mr Xie Yao Quan, 35, was introduced by Mr Tharman at PAP’s Bukit Batok East Branch.

-He added: “I will say very frankly that Yao Quan is equal to our other candidates.
+“I will say very frankly that Yao Quan is equal to our other candidates.
 It’s always a really tough decision as to who is in that first line-up ...
-We decide on it based on an overall configuration, and those who stay on the sidelines initially are no inferior.
+We decide on it based on an overall configuration, and those who stay on the sidelines initially are no inferior," said Mr Tharman.

 “I’ve always been keen on Yao Quan because he was here, he was leading and he’s well-regarded.”

+“Those who are waiting - part of the first team but on the sidelines and waiting ...
+(They) are fully suitable to be fielded,” he said.

+READ: Possible changing of the guard in GRCs as newer ministers could step up to lead, observers say

-Mr Xie is head of healthcare redesign at Alexandra Hospital, and has been leading the hospital’s COVID-19 operations in a major Community Care Facility, among other areas.
+At head of healthcare redesign at Alexandra Hospital, Mr Xie leads the hospital’s COVID-19 operations in a major Community Care Facility, among other areas.

 He was previously with the Singapore Armed Forces in regular service and also used to work for an investment company.